 - Make sure you know the facts about COVID-19.

-- Check with your state or territory government for quarantine arrangements.
+- Check with your state or territory government for COVID-19 requirements.

-- If you’re fully vaccinated, you’ll need an International COVID-19 Vaccination Certificate.
+- If you’re fully vaccinated, get your International COVID-19 Vaccination Certificate.

 - Check your travel insurance policy to see what’s covered, particularly in the event your travel is disrupted or there’s a change in travel advice level.

-The Australian Government continues to monitor the international health situation, both for COVID-19 and other infectious diseases.
-This is to make sure we can respond quickly and effectively to any emerging new health risks.
+The Australian Government continues to monitor the international health situation for COVID-19 and other infectious diseases.
+This is to ensure we can respond quickly and effectively to any emerging health risks.